 Place Vendome: This grand square near the Louvre has beautiful chandeliers suspended high in the air that radiate a snow-white glow.
 This gilded plaza surrounded by the Ritz Hotel, Cartier and Chanel boutiques remains a popular venue for the richest of the rich.
 Fortunately, visiting the splendor of their holiday trimmings won’t even cost you one centime- so come visit and relish in the luxury!

 Premier Shopping: Paris Winter Sale.
-The Paris winter sale begins on January 11 and ends February 14th.
+The Paris winter sale ends on February 21st.

 My favorite street to visit is Avenue Montaigne, with the finest fashion shops in Paris and the world, including headquarters for Christian Dior.
 Other great shopping venues include Rue Saint Dominique, in the Seventh Arrondissement, where Christmas lights suspended above the entire street give it a unique festive flair.
 Rue Cler, of course, which sits perpendicular to Rue Saint Dominique, is perfect if you are shopping for gourmet food items (Julia Child frequently shopped here, too!).
 And Rue Saint Faubourg-Honore , which is appropriately next to the Elysée Palace and close to Place to Madeleine, is considered one of the finest addresses for haute couture in all of Paris.
 Hermès, among others, has its flagship store and world headquarters along this super-chic street.
 Au Nain Bleu, the best toy store in all of Paris, is also located nearby here.